grandrea/ieo-tutorial-alphafold/README.md

 ### Those that already have anaconda can start here

+If you do not see the word (base) before your prompt in the terminal, activate anaconda

+    conda activate

-From this github repository, download the file containing the package list for the alphafold environment into your software directory
+Download the file containing the package list for the alphafold environment into your software directory

     cd /data/username/software/